PRO-TIPS for PRE-PRODUCTION: A Checklist for a Successful Training Video

 Review the script and the shot list and make a list of the professional audio and video equipment that you will need during production.
 Make sure you’ve accounted for lighting and how you will power all of your gear.

-A location scout sometimes is overlooked in business video productions, but I recommend going to your locations in advance.
+A location scout sometimes is overlooked in business video productions, but we recommend going to your locations in advance.
 Scout the location to make sure you will have access to electricity.
 Check the audio levels where you will be recording too.
 Plan around loud air handling systems, machines, or even outside traffic noise that may interfere with professional audio gathering.
 And, discuss how your production may be affected by other people at the location.
-I also suggest taking some photos to share with your camera crew so they can start to visualize camera angles and lighting options.
+We also suggest taking some photos to share with your camera crew so they can start to visualize camera angles and lighting options.

 Round up all of the props needed